If you have a loved one with special needs, it’s critical to secure their financial future as soon as possible.

 Life Insurance for Individuals With Special Needs

 Adults with special needs may be able to get term or permanent life insurance on their own.
 It depends on the individual situation.

-Adding a child rider onto your life insurance policy is the easiest and most affordable way to get life insurance on a child with special needs.
+Adding a child rider onto your life insurance policy is the most affordable way to get life insurance on a child with special needs.
 It’s an optional add-on available for most policies.